 Indoor cycle training was once the preserve of the seriously dedicated racing cyclist but with the advent of smart trainers and interactive services like Zwift and TrainerRoad, indoor cycling has been given a new lease of life and more people are hitting the trainer than ever before.

-Two online training services, Zwift and TrainerRoad, attempt to make indoor cycle training an attractive and useful option to ride outdoors when the weather is bad or you want to add more structured training to your riding.
+Zwift and TrainerRoad both attempt to make indoor cycle training an attractive and useful option to ride outdoors when the weather is bad or you want to add more structured training to your riding.
 The work particularly well with the new breed of smart trainers as the resistance can be controlled by the software and the riding experience is reasonably realistic to actually riding along the road.

-Both Zwift and TrainerRoad are popular at the moment, but both serve their objectives with different approaches.
+Both of these platforms are popular at the moment, but both serve their objectives with different approaches.
 Zwift turns cycling into a game while TrainerRoad offers a very serious and structured view on training.
-They are both paid subscription services; Zwift gives you a seven-day free trial so you can try it out, while TrainerRoad lets you reclaim your money within 30 days if you’re not happy with it, and both work on a plethora of devices, computers and smartphones.
+They are both paid subscription services – Zwift gives you a seven-day free trial so you can try it out, while TrainerRoad lets you reclaim your money within 30 days if you’re not happy with it – and both work on a plethora of devices, computers and smartphones.
 If you’re deciding between the two, we’re here to help with a guide to both and the pros and cons.

 Pros: Immersive, fun, engaging, free trial, works on most devices, in-game racing and events

-Cons: Workouts and training plans not as extensive as TrainerRoad, can't switch between just riding and workouts
+Cons: Workouts and training plans not as extensive as TrainerRoad

 Zwift’s biggest feature and its unique selling point is the ability to ride in a virtual world against or alongside other people from across the world.
 It’s totally immersive.
 It makes indoor cycling a game and the result is that it makes turbo training fun and engaging.
 If you use Zwift with a smart trainer, the level of resistance adjusts to match the terrain so when you're going up a climb, it really does feel like it.